2016 Jim Beam strike: Background

-On October 11, after 33 days of negotiations over the terms of a new contract (which included the participation of a federal mediator), a proposed agreement was submitted for a vote by rank and file union members.
+On October 11, after 33 days of negotiations over the terms of a new contract (which included the participation of a federal mediator), a proposed agreement was submitted for a vote by rank-and-file union members.
 However, the two-year proposal failed to pass in a vote of 201–19, which also served as an authorization for strike action.
 As the existing contract was valid until October 14, operations continued as normal at the plants for the next few days.
 Company representatives expressed confusion at the vote, stating that they did not understand why the offer was rejected and touting benefits from the proposal, which, according to the company, included wage increases and the "elimination of the two-tiered wage system for almost all employees".
 The company also stated that while they were unaware of any specific objections from union members, they were willing to work with union officials "to help ensure a full understanding of the proposal by the union membership".
 Several days after the vote, a union official stated that points of contention included vague contract language, job security, seniority, and scheduling.
 While pay was generally seen as good (average union members earned $23 per hour, while new employees and temporary workers earned $17.22 and $11, respectively), UFCW Local 111D President Janelle Mudd stated that some workers at the facilities were regularly working 70 hours per week and that the union wanted the company to hire more full-time employees instead of temporary workers.
-During the 2010s, the number of temporary workers at Jim Beam had approximately doubled, with the company hiring between 120 to 140 temporary workers during that time.
+During the 2010s, the number of temporary workers at Jim Beam had approximately doubled, with the company hiring between 120 and 140 temporary workers during that time.
 Mudd further stated that the scheduling was negatively affecting the union members' work–life balance and that the union was seeking "a return to the family values and heritage upon which the Jim Beam brand is based".